List of Mobile Suit Gundam SEED characters: Mu La Flaga

 Mu is seemingly killed after protecting the Archangel from a positron cannon.
 In Gundam SEED Destiny, Mu is revealed to be alive, but brainwashed by Logos into the identity Neo Roanoke (ネオ・ロアノーク, Neo Roanōku)—the captain in the Earth Alliance force Phantom Pain.
 After being captured by the Archangel, Neo experiences flashbacks of his life as Mu, and begins to doubt his identity and memories.
 Mu then rejoins the Archangel to help end the war and becomes the pilot of the ORB-01 Akatsuki mobile suit.
 At the end of Gundam SEED Destiny, Mu blocks a positron cannon from hitting the Archangel (mirroring the events at the end of Gundam SEED), causing him to regain his memories.
 He stays with Murrue after the events of the sequel.
 He is voiced by Takehito Koyasu in Japanese.
-In English, he is voiced by Trevor Devall in the Ocean dub and by Tom Wayland in the NYAV Post dub.
+In English, he is voiced by Trevor Devall in the Ocean dub and by Tom Wayland in the NYAV Post dub, though Devall would reprise his role in the English dub of Mobile Suit Gundam SEED Freedom.